 Engineering is a complex and ever-evolving industry, and new functional aspects are continuously being added to the process.
 As AI (Artificial Intelligence), IoT (Internet of Things), and IT/OT, in particular, become more prevalent in the engineering process, project management skills will become more significant in an engineer's role.

 We spoke with the senior management team at CCS Automations, an Orlando-based Industrial Automation company that helps businesses install and maintain systems they need to operate timely and efficiently, to get their opinions on what skills are needed for engineers in the upcoming year.
-As a company who relies on their engineers to handle client-facing initiatives, they had a lot of great information to share.
+As a company that relies on its engineers to handle client-facing initiatives, they had a lot of great information to share.

 Leadership encompasses a broad swath of associated capabilities that are required for the project management process.
 Fundamentally, every project involves a team.
 Through the project, the team dynamics fluctuate to meet the demands of the goals set in the initial scope of work and the associated variations in the scope that naturally occur.
 The Project Manager, as a part of their leadership role, is responsible for defining the scope, establishing tasks and goals, and assigning responsibility based on team member capabilities and getting “buy-in” from all parties.
 Beyond the traditional operational management functions, leadership requires the ability to motivate, to build trust, to handle conflict, and to make decisions on all issues that arise, including routine administrative/operational issues, emergency issues and strategic issues.